kephas-software/kephas/src/Kephas.Messaging/README.md

 # Messages

 The message is the content of communication.
 A message:
-* implements `IMessage`.
-This is only a marker interface so that messages may be identified as such and no other kind of objects are communicated.
+* typically implements `IMessage`, but it is only recommended.
+This is only a marker interface so that message types may be identified and used through reflection by other components.
+  * for example, a discovery system may identify the messages and provide documentation for them.
+  * messages not implementing `IMessage` are anonymous and cannot be discovered through reflection.
 * is serializable.
 This is somehow natural, as the communication may happen inter-processes and even across machines.

 ## Strongly typed and weakly typed messages